zhaohuic/Docs/docs/Software/CFD/fluent.md

     fluent 3ddp -affinity=off -ssh -t$SLURM_NTASKS -pib -mpi=intel -cnf="$machines" -g -i journal.JOU
     ```
 Submit the job using `sbatch fluent.submit.sh` command.

+!!! warning

+        Please note that the above SLURM script is for Lochness only.
+You need to modify slurm script for Wulver based on the [SLURM configuration](slurm.md).

 ## Related Applications